 - FLVS Academic Integrity

 CVA Language Arts - we integrated several outstanding learning resources to create a complete Language Arts curriculum.
 See this support article for pacing and additional information.

 - Explode the Code is your phonics-based learn-to-read program.
 Grades K-2 come with leveled books appropriate for each grade level.
 However, the first step is to determine which workbook is the best place to start your child.
 Look for the green, spiral bound placement test booklet and help your student complete the placement tests following the scripted testing instructions, beginning on page 9.
 Once you know which workbook is the appropriate level, have her start the lessons.
 If the set you received does not include the appropriate level, contact your teacher to request the correct workbook.
 Each lesson will take an average of two days to complete.
 The 1/2 books are review and not required.
 If you find your student is bored and has proven he/she know the skills but hasn’t finished the workbook, go ahead to to the next book.
 Your teacher is ready to help if you have questions.

 - Bob Books are sequential, leveled readers designed to help beginning readers move from learning letters and sounds to reading words on their own.
 They also help students learn and practice sight words and improve their reading fluency.
-Use Bob Books Steps for Success to begin.
+Use Bob Books - How It Works to begin.
 Start with the lowest level included in your curriculum set and when your child masters that set, move on to the next level.
 Contact your teacher with questions.

 - Soaring with Spelling and Vocabulary builds spelling and vocabulary skills together.
 Look for the student workbook and answer key booklet.
 Each lesson includes five days and is designed to be used daily, but you can plan a schedule that works for you.
 Start on Lesson 1 Day 1 and go from there.
 Depending on your child’s skill-set and level, you will read the daily lesson to her or your student will read instructions independently.
 Contact your teacher with questions.